Equine Vaccine Services

 Which horses need the vaccination?
 Every horse should be vaccinated against equine flu.
 It is a requirement for competition horses to have up to date protection under the rules of most governing bodies.
 If competing under FEI rules, horses must have been vaccinated within six months, plus up to 21 days, of a competition, but cannot have been vaccinated within seven days of arriving at a competition venue.

-First one at around five months old, second one six weeks later, then again at six months and then annually.
-If the horse misses its annual booster then the course must be started again for the horse to be compliant with affiliated competition rules in the UK.
+The initial course is started at five months of age, followed by one six weeks later then six months after that.
+Booster injections must be administered annually.
+If this booster is missed then the course will need repeating in order to be compliant with affiliated competition rules in the UK.

 Tetanus is caused by the production of endotoxins by the bacteria Clostridium tetani and is often fatal in horses.
 The spores of the bacteria are found in soil and enters the tissues via wounds.
 Deep puncture wounds are particularly dangerous as they provide an ideal site for infection.